Keyboard shortcuts

 Set permissions:

-sudo chmod 600 /etc/radar-agent/environment
+sudo chmod 600 /etc/radar-collector/environment

-sudo chmod 640 /etc/radar-agent/config.yml
+sudo chmod 640 /etc/radar-collector/config.yml

 5. Create Systemd Service

-sudo vi /etc/systemd/system/radar-agent.service
+sudo vi /etc/systemd/system/radar-collector.service

 [Unit]

-Description=Radar Agent
+Description=Radar Collector

 After=network.target